-It is very important to understand that during daily activities, you should be able to always maintain a neutral spine to protect your back.
-Neutral spine is the position that promotes the natural S-shape curvature of the spine and is the position roughly midway between a full arch and full rounding of your lower back.
+It is very important to understand that during daily activities you should be able to always maintain a neutral spine to protect your back.
+Neutral spine is the position that promotes the natural S-shape curvature of the spine.
+It is the position roughly midway between a full arch and full rounding of your lower back.

-Now let us talk about the proper way of lifting.
+Now, let us talk about the proper way of lifting.
 The key points to lifting safely are load, lever, lordosis, lungs and legs.
 You must ensure that the load is manageable or determine the need for another person to assist you with lifting.
-Always maintain a short lever arm and to be able to achieve this, the load must always be kept close to your body.
-Other important things to remember when lifting from the floor or a lower surface, squat or kneel instead of bending on your waist and hold the item close to you.
+Always maintain a short lever arm and to be able to achieve this.
+The load must always be kept close to your body.
+Important things to remember when lifting from the floor or a lower surface.
+You should squat or kneel instead of bending on your waist and hold the item close to you.
 You may need to rest the item on your knee as you transition to a full standing position from kneeling.
 If squatting, place the object that you are trying to lift between your knees in preparation of the lift.

 Maintain the natural S-shaped curve of the spine and tighten your core muscles as you lift.
 Do not hold your breath and exhale as you lift the object.
 Always use your leg muscles for safe lifting and never depend on your back muscles to do the work.
 You should never bend forward on your waist to pick up items from the floor or from a lower surface.

-It is important to never twist your spine especially if you are carrying a load because this increases the compressive forces on your spine thereby resulting to injury.
+It is important to never twist your spine especially if you are carrying a load.
+Therefore, this increases the compressive forces on your spine thereby resulting to injury.
 If you must turn the item, pick up your feet, step and turn around to avoid twisting your back.

 When you are lowering a load to a lower surface, bend on your knees and do not use your back.
-If lifting overhead, use a stool to bring you closer to the desired height of the object and always keep the object in front of you.
+If lifting overhead, use a stool to bring you closer to the desired height of the object.
+Therefore, you should always keep the object in front of you.

 Another way of lifting small objects from the floor or a lower surface is the golfer’s lift.
-In order to perform this lifting technique correctly, you need to maintain a neutral spine, which, I have already discussed above.
-As you try to pick up the object from the floor, bend over on your hip (and not on your waist) and lift the opposite leg to counterbalance and maintain proper spinal position.
+In order to perform this lifting technique correctly, you need to maintain a neutral spine.
+As you try to pick up the object from the floor, bend over on your hip (and not on your waist).
+Lift the opposite leg to counterbalance and maintain proper spinal position.
 You may choose to hold on to a stable surface with the non lifting hand if you feel unbalanced.

 When carrying an object, hold the object firmly and make sure that the object is close to your body.
 Do not carry things that are too heavy for you.
 Always ask for help to move heavy objects.
 There are many devices available to help carry heavy objects.
 In pushing or pulling, use the weight of your body to help push or pull an object.
 Your feet should be apart as in the standing position.
 Keep your back straight.
 Lower your body and get close to the object.
 Bend from your hips and knees.
 Do not bend on the waist.
 If the object you are pulling or pushing is too heavy, ask someone to help you.
 There are many devices available to help you move, push or pull heavy objects.

-Now let us talk about proper body mechanics when doing self-care activities such as brushing teeth or shaving.
-It is very important to remember to always stand with one foot forward and, as much as possible, one hand on surface to offer rest and support to upper back.
+Now, let us talk about proper body mechanics when doing self-care activities such as brushing teeth or shaving.
+It is very important to remember to always stand with one foot forward and one hand on surface to offer rest and support to upper back.
 Never stand and bend over in front of the sink as this strains the back muscles and ligaments resulting to back pain.